The Calder Game Extension Activities

 About this book

-About the book
+About the Book

-Design your own maze using pentominoes.
-Then create a three dimensional model of your design using any materials you like (clay, legos, etc.).
-Students could vote on the best design or try to combine designs to create a master maze.
+1. Design your own maze using pentominoes.
+Then create a three dimensional model of your design using any materials you like (clay, blocks, etc.).
+Students can vote on the best design or try to combine designs to create a master maze.

 Plan a trip to a Calder sculpture (or show) somewhere in the world.
 First, make a prediction as to what your budget should be for the trip.
 Then, figure out how much it would cost to get to the piece and how much to stay nearby for at least a week.
 Don’t forget that you’ll need money for food and souvenirs!
 Compare your prediction with your actual projected costs after your research.
 Then, write Art Wish a letter asking him if he could send you on your trip, and tell him why you want to visit this particular piece or show.
 Remember to be convincing!

-Setting is a really important aspect of all the adventures Petra, Tommy, and Calder take.
+Setting is a really important aspect of all of Petra, Tommy, and Calder's adventures.
 In The Calder Game, the three sleuths travel to Woodstock, England, for their adventure.
 Find a paragraph where Balliett describes the town and answer the following questions: